Billionaire Profile

 Early Life and Education

-Mo Ibrahim was born in Sudan on May 3, 1946.
-His family moved to Alexandria, Egypt, where he received a strong emphasis on education.
-He earned a bachelor's degree in electrical engineering from Alexandria University.
-He furthered his education in the UK, obtaining a master's degree from the University of Bradford and a PhD in Mobile Communications from the University of Birmingham.
+Mohammed Ibrahim, known as Mo Ibrahim, was born in Sudan on May 3, 1946, to a family of Nubian descent.
+The family moved to Alexandria, Egypt, where he was raised.
+He emphasized the value of education.
+Ibrahim earned a bachelor's degree in electrical engineering from Alexandria University.
+He furthered his studies, obtaining a master's degree from the University of Bradford and a PhD in Mobile Communications from the University of Birmingham.

 Rise to Success